Guidelines

 1. I live outside the UK, am I allowed to enter?

-Yes you are, and for 2023, we are offering £100 prize money!
+Yes you are, and £100 prize money is available!
 In our previous Competitions, we have received entries from across the world.
 If you are based outside the UK and enter the Competition, you will be entered into the ‘International’ section of the Competition.
 Please just tick the box on the entry form.
 Certificates of Achievement will be emailed to shortlisted presenters and the International Award Prizemoney will be sent to the overall winner (via PayPal or BACS).
 International entries will not be selected as one of the four Finalists but their video may be shown during the Grand Final.

 1. Do I need to go to school/college to enter?